lsst/pipelines_lsst_io/install/lsstsw.rst

    ./bin/deploy
    source bin/setup.sh

-For more information about the :command:`deploy` command, such as using Python 2.7 instead of Python 3, see :ref:`lsstsw-about-deploy`.
+For more information about the :command:`deploy` command, see :ref:`lsstsw-about-deploy`.

 .. _lsstsw-rebuild: